In His last words to the apostles, Jesus gave them a mission:

 YOUTH

-Catechist Teach weekly classes to a group of 7 to 10 students in a classroom setting, mid-September through the end of April.
+Catechist Guide weekly sessions to a group of 7 to 12 students in a classroom or atrium setting, mid-September through the end of April.
 Must be 18 years or older.

-Classroom Aide Assist the catechist in the classroom.
+Catechist Aide Assist the catechist in the classroom/atrium.
 Must be 7th grade or older.

 Substitute Catechist Fill in for catechists when they are unable to teach.

-Childcare Helpers for Beyond Belief Gatherings Assist watching children while parents attend gatherings.
+Childcare Helpers for Young Adult Gatherings Assist watching children while parents attend gatherings.
 For those high school age and older, the commitment is for two hours each gathering.
 Helpers serve with an adult supervisor.

-Hospitality Provide light snacks/baked goods for those attending RCIA classes Wednesday evening once a month.
+Hospitality Provide light snacks/baked goods for those attending OCIA classes Wednesday evening once a month.